CristinaMoraru/DoViP/docs_make/src/Running.md

 ```

 Calling directly the `DoViP_App.jl` module is required when using tools like `nice` (to set process priorities) and `taskset` (to confine the processes only to a selected CPU subset).
+An example using both `nice` and `taskset` is shown below.
+Ofcourse, replace the values for the `nice` -n and the `taskset` -c parameters with your specific values.
 ```
 nice -n 10 taskset -c 76-90 julia path/to/conda_DoViP/DoViP_App.jl/src/DoViP_App.jl [...args]
 ```